vladstudio/edna/src/note-help.md

 Right-click to get context menu.

-However, when spellchecking is enabled, we need to show native browser context menu for fixing spellchecking mistakes.

-Use `Ctrl + right-click`to access
+For native context menu do `Ctrl + right-click`.
+This is especially useful when spell checking to correct mis-spellings.

 ∞∞∞markdown
 # Lists with TODO items